 Utah's actions to meet these requirements and EPA's subsequent review thereof are discussed in a Federal Register notice from Monday, June 18, 2001 (66 FR 32752).
-In this notice, EPA granted two one-year extensions of the attainment date for the Utah County PM{10} nonattainment area and determined that the area had attained the PM{10} NAAQS by December 31, 1996.
+In this notice, EPA granted a one-year extension of the attainment date for the Salt Lake County PM10 nonattainment area and determined that the area had attained the PM10 NAAQS by December 31, 1995.
 The key elements of that FR notice are reiterated below.

-On May 11, 1995, Utah submitted a milestone report as required by sec.189(c)(2).
+On May 11, 1995, Utah submitted a milestone report as required by $\sec.189(c)(2)$.
 On Sept.29, 1995, Utah submitted a revised version of the milestone report.
-It estimated current emissions from all source categories covered by the SIP, and compared those to actual emissions from 1988.
-Based on information the State submitted in 1995, EPA believes that Utah was in substantial compliance with the requirements and commitments in the SIP for the Utah County PM10 nonattainment area when Utah submitted its first extension request.
-The milestone report indicates that Utah had implemented most of its adopted control measures, and had therefore substantially implemented the RACM/RACT requirements applicable to moderate PM10 nonattainment areas.
-It showed that in Utah County, emissions of PM10, SO2 and NO_X had been reduced by approximately 3,129 tpy (from 25,920 down to 22,791).
-With its March 27, 1996 request for an additional extension year, Utah submitted another milestone report (and revised it again on May 17) which repeated this exercise using more current numbers.
-The results this time showed that emissions had been reduced by approximately 8,391 tpy.
-The effect of these emission reductions appears to be reflected in ambient measurements at the monitoring sites [and] this is evidence that the State's implementation of the PM10 SIP control measures resulted in emission reductions amounting to RFP in the Utah County PM10 nonattainment area.
+It estimated current emissions from all source categories covered by the SIP and compared those to actual emissions from 1988.
+Based on information the State submitted in 1995, EPA believes that Utah was in substantial compliance with the requirements and commitments in the SIP for the Salt Lake County PM{10} nonattainment area.
+The milestone report indicates that Utah had implemented most of its adopted control measures and had, therefore, substantially implemented the RACM/RACT requirements applicable to moderate PM{10} nonattainment areas.
+It showed that in Salt Lake County, emissions of PM{10} , SO_2 and NO_X had been reduced by approximately 60,752 tpy (from 150,292 down to 89,540).
+The effect of these emission reductions appears to be reflected in ambient measurements at the monitoring site [and] is evidence that the State's implementation of the PM{10} SIP control measures resulted in emission reductions amounting to RFP in the Salt Lake County PM{10} nonattainment area.

-This Federal Register notice (66 FR 32752), the milestone report from September 29, 1995, and the milestone report from May 17, 1996 have all been included in the TSD.
+This Federal Register notice (66 FR 32752) and the milestone report from September 29, 1995 have been included in the TSD.

 Furthermore, since these control measures are incorporated into the Utah SIP, the emission reductions that resulted are consistent with the notion of permanent and enforceable improvements in air quality.
-Taken together, the trends in ambient air quality illustrated in the preceding paragraph, along with the continued implementation of the nonattainment SIP for the Utah County nonattainment area, provide a reliable indication that these improvements in air quality reflect the application of permanent steps to improve the air quality in the region, rather than just temporary economic or meteorological changes.
+Taken together, the trends in ambient air quality illustrated in the preceding paragraph, along with the continued implementation of the nonattainment SIP for the Salt Lake County nonattainment area, provide a reliable indication that these improvements in air quality reflect the application of permanent steps to improve the air quality in the region, rather than just temporary economic or meteorological changes.